Jingo88/React_Tic_Tac_Toe/README.md

 ### Introduction

-* This is a Tic Tac Toe game that utilizes an API to store users data and win records.
+* This is a Tic Tac Toe game that utilizes an API.
 * The project is hosted on Digital Ocean and can be found live here: [http://jasonng.nyc:5001](http://jasonng.nyc:5001)

-### Technologies
+### Technologies Used:

 * React
-* ES6
+* ES6 / JavaScript
 * Webpack
 * Express
 * SQLite3